GrottoCenter/grottocenter-api/README.md

 ### Deployment in production

-Deployment done with GitHub Actions and Azure App Service.
+Deployment is done with GitHub Actions on Azure App Service when a pull request is merged into the `develop` branch.

+#### API release

+Additionally, periodic release of the API can be done.

 You first need to merge your changes to `master` using if possible the `git flow release start vXX.X.X` command.
 Don't forget to update the version number on the `swagger` file and on the `package.json` file.

-when the merge on master is completed, you should create a release for the newly pushed tag.
+When the merge on master is completed, you should create a release for the newly pushed tag.

 For more information see the wiki page [Production deployment](https://github.com/GrottoCenter/Grottocenter3/wiki/Production-deployment)